 Hon.
 David Joanasie: Thank you, Mr. Speaker.
-With the draft land use plan that's still under deliberation, my department, along with other impacted departments, we are trying to be mindful around how that land-use plan would be hard to move forward best, and in concert with municipalities and their needs, so, my department will keep a close eye and ears on this matter, and consult with municipalities on a way forward through the land-use planning process.
+With the draft land use plan that's still under deliberation, my department, along with other impacted departments, are trying to be mindful around how that land use plan would be, or how to move forward best, in concert with municipalities and their needs.
+My department will keep a close eye and ears on this matter and consult with municipalities on a way forward through the land use planning process.
 Thank you, Mr. Speaker.

 Speaker: Oral Questions.
-Member for Uqqummiut, Ms. Killiktee.
+Member for Uggummiut, Ms. Killiktee.